-Your management team is pleased to present the Arapahoe County Water and Wastewater Authority (ACWWA) 2018 Proposed Budget.
+Your management team is pleased to present the Arapahoe County Water and Wastewater Authority (ACWWA) 2019 Proposed Budget.
 The purpose of this budget is to provide citizens, investors, and other interested parties with reliable financial information about ACWWA.
-This budget represents our best effort to predict revenues and expenditures for the year 2018.
+This budget represents our best effort to predict revenues and expenditures for the year 2019.

 ACWWA's budget is one of the most important documents prepared by ACWWA.
-Through the process of planning and preparing the budget, ACWWA is given the opportunity to assess its plans and goals for the coming and future years.
+Through the process of planning and preparing the budget, ACWWA evaluates and updates its strategic plans and goals for the coming.
 The process also provides direction for management and staff.

 It is important to note that while the adoption of this budget focuses on identifying and estimating the spending of financial resources, it is also a policy-setting document.
-It makes determinations on the use of ACWWA's facilities, the use of staff time, and drives management decisions for 2018.
+It makes determinations on the use of ACWWA's facilities, the use of staff time, and drives management decisions for 2019.
 As ACWWA's policy makers, you play a critical role in making decisions regarding ACWWA's future.